-- The ability to access equity capital at a competitive/reasonable cost; - The ability to access debt with terms and conditions that is cost effective; and - The ability to acquire new properties that enhances the REIT's portfolio.
+- The ability to access equity capital at a competitive/reasonable cost; - The ability to access debt with terms and conditions that is cost effective; and - The ability to acquire new properties that enhance the REIT's portfolio.

 During the first quarter ended March 31, 2012, Partners REIT closed a public offering (including the overallotment) for \$22.7 million in aggregate; the REIT acquired seven properties located in Alberta, Ontario, and Québec; and acquired a new credit facility, secured by two of its properties, in the amount \$14 million at a rate of interest of 3.6%.
-This rate is 103 basis points lower than our weighted average interest rate.
-During the second quarter ended June 30, 2012, the REIT purchased two properties, secured by a new and an assumed mortgage at rates of interest that are approximately 45 basis points lower than our weighted average interest rate; and the REIT closed on another public offering (including the overallotment) for \$23.0 million in aggregate.
-Management considers these activities as indicators of positive performance.
+During the second quarter ended June 30, 2012, the REIT purchased two properties, secured by new and assumed mortgages at rates of interest that are approximately 45 basis points lower than our weighted average interest rate; and the REIT closed on another public offering (including the overallotment) for \$23.0 million in aggregate.
+During the third quarter ended September 30, 2012, the REIT issued \$34.5 million of 6% convertible unsecured debentures, which, in part, was used to replace \$20.7 million of debt bearing interest at an average rate of 4.92% per annum.
+The REIT also secured a \$20 million credit facility from a consortium of Canadian Chartered Banks with an accordion feature, making it expandable to \$50 million.
+The facility bears interest at the bank's prime rate (3.0% as at September 30, 2012) plus 1.0% per annum or the Banker's Acceptance stamping fee plus 225 basis points per annum.
+Subsequent to September 30, 2012, the REIT announced an agreement to acquire two retail centres for approximately \$21.9 million in aggregate.
+Management considers all of these activities as indicators of positive performance.